KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _blá_ [o]
 PIE: \*bʰleh₂ (?) "yellow" (IEW: 160)
 COGN: Lat. _flāuus_
 ETYM: OIr. _blá_ matches the meaning of Lat. _flāuus_ perfectly, so they should be connected, but the OIr. word could also be a loanword from Latin.
 The Germanic words often related to these adjectives, OHG _blao_, Olc. _blár_, etc., all mean "blue", but color terms often change their meaning.
-However, the Germanic proto-form was \*blēwa-, and the only way to relate it to the ltalo-Celtic adjective for "yellow" is to posit a vrddhi \*bʰlēh₂wo-, with \*ē remaining uncolored by the laryngeal through Eichner's law; such a solution would clearly be _ad hoc_.
+However, the Germanic proto-form was \*blēwa-, and the only way to relate it to the ltalo-Celtic adjective for "yellow" is to posit a vṛddhi \*bʰlēh₂wo-, with \*ē remaining uncolored by the laryngeal through Eichner's law; such a solution would clearly be _ad hoc_.
 One should also compare W _blawr_ "grey", which might be the same word as MIr. _Blár_ (name of a horse), and Scot.
 Gael. _blàr_ "horse with a white spot, white-faced horse".
 All of these, if related, could represent PIE \*bʰleh₂ro- > PCelt. \*blāro-.
 For a different PIE etymology of these words see Schrijver (1991: 147, 177, etc.).
 REF: [EDPC]

 ### <a id="blvdv">\*blVdV- "wolf, ?large predator" (n)</a>